Published on October 28, 2025

 In 2020, almost 1,400 deaths were due to SIDS, about 1,062 deaths due to unknown causes, and about 905 deaths due to accidental suffocation and strangulation.

-"Our goal is to help every mom, dad and caregiver we meet learn how their babies can sleep safely,” said Brittney Fischer, MSN, RN, Divisional Clinical Nurse Educator for Women’s and Children’s Services at Avera McKennan Hospital & University Health Center.
+"Our goal is to help every mom, dad and caregiver we meet learn how their babies can sleep safely,” said Brittney Fischer, MSN, RN, CPN, NPD-BC Nursing Professional Development Practitioner at Avera McKennan Hospital & University Health Center.
 “When we do, parents can sleep soundly."

 SIDS deaths can’t be explained.
 They’re not suffocation, vomiting or choking, or having some contagious disease.
 SIDS isn’t related to getting an immunization, lacking one or some form of abuse.